Counselling and Psychotherapy in Bath, BA2 for Individuals and Couples

 - By GP referral as a psychotherapist at the Nightingale Surgery in Brislington.

 I was awarded my MA in Humanistic and Integrative Psychotherapy following submission of my dissertation which detailed my research into the topic of compulsive eating.
 Although a small part of my current casework, it is still an area of particular interest for me.
 At this point I became a full clinical member of UKCP - my membership number is 2011162998.
-I am also a full member of the United Kingdom Association for Psychotherapy Integration.
-My current reading and professional development area of interest is in trauma in all it's many forms and in 2017, following the Grenfell Tower tragedy, I registered with the Red Cross and will be part of a Voluntary Crisis Response Team to provide therapeutic assistance if the need should ever arise.
+My current reading and professional development area of interest is in trauma in all its many forms and in 2017, following the Grenfell Tower tragedy, I registered with the Red Cross and will be part of a Voluntary Crisis Response Team to provide therapeutic assistance if the need should ever arise.
 Trauma is a normal reaction to abnormally difficult circumstances and can be a single event or multiple experiences occurring over a period of time and over which we have little or no control.